oviceinc/ecto-ulid/README.md

 An `Ecto.Type` implementation of [ULID](https://github.com/ulid/spec).

 `Ecto.ULID` should be compatible anywhere that `Ecto.UUID` is supported.
-It has been confirmed to work with PostgreSQL and MySQL on Ecto 2.x and 3.x.
-Ecto 1.x is *not* supported.
+It has been confirmed to work with PostgreSQL and MySQL on 3.x.
+Older versions of Ecto are *not* supported.

 ULID is a 128-bit universally unique lexicographically sortable identifier.
 ULID is binary-compatible with UUID, so it can be stored in a `uuid` column in a database.